 Did you know that 82% of employees keep their phones within eye contact while at work?
 This gives employers a huge advantage; employees are frequently checking their phones and can immediately see when they receive a new notification or message.
 Employers, fear not – according to research, 60% of the apps employees use at work are, in fact, work-related.

-Today, most leading organizations are using an employee platform or benefits platform, that enables employees to access information about their employment, including pay slips and employee benefits.
+Today, leading organizations use an employee platform or benefits platform that enables their employees to access personalized messages and information about their employment, including pay slips and employee benefits.
 By opting for a benefits platform provider that has its own app, employers can reach their employees on the device that’s always with them.
 This allows employers to send push notifications or messages inside the platform to reach and engage their workforce anywhere, anytime whether they're commuting, in between meetings or sitting on the sofa.